AdobeDocs/experience-platform.en/help/sources/connectors/cloud-storage/kinesis.md

 >[!NOTE]
 >
 >The scale factor for [!DNL Kinesis] must be increased if you need to ingest high volume data.
-Currently, maximum volume of data that you can bring from your [!DNL Kinesis] account to Platform is (x).
+Currently, maximum volume of data that you can bring from your [!DNL Kinesis] account to Platform is 4000 records per second.
 To scale up and ingest higher volume data, please contact your Adobe representative.

 ## Prerequisites